mmikowski/mmikowski.github.io/_posts/2015-09-17-we-are-hiring.md

 interface for a highly successful and award-winning product.
 This includes design, development, testing and enhancement of new and existing user interfaces for external customer use.
-You will create rich interactive visual presentations to optimally communicate copious large data sets to end users.
+You will create rich interactive visual presentations to creatively communicate large data sets to our customers.

 #### Responsibilities
 - Collaborate with managment to set goals and objectives.